Todor Nedelev: 2017-18

 On 22 June 2017, Nedelev moved to Botev Plovdiv permanently, signing a contract for 3 years with Mainz 05, keeping the right to take half or more from the next transfer fee of the player.
 On 29 June, Nedelev scored a goal for the 3-1 away win over Partizani Tirana in the 1st qualifying round of UEFA Europa League.
 On 20 July, he provided assists for two of the goals during the 4-0 win over Beitar Jerusalem in the 2nd qualifying round of UEFA Europa League.
 On 9 August, Nedelev scored a spectacular goal from a free kick against Ludogorets Razgrad, and a penalty shootout later, Botev Plovdiv won the Bulgarian Supercup for the first time in its history.

 On 13 August, Nedelev scored a goal to secure the 1-1 away draw with Beroe Stara Zagora.
 He received the award for man of the match.
 On 10 September, Nedelev was the key player and scored a goal for the spectacular 2-1 win over PFC Levski Sofia.
-He received again the award for man of the match.
+He again received the award for man of the match.

 After missing a couple of games due to an injury, on 24 September, Nedelev returned in the starting lineup with an assist and a goal for the 3-0 win in the derby game against Lokomotiv Plovdiv.
 This game became known as the "silent derby" because due to a ban no supporters were allowed on the stadium.
 Once again, Nedelev earned the award for "man of the match" thanks to his extraordinary performance.
 On 27 October, Nedelev scored for 1-2 away win over Pirin Blagoevgrad and was selected for man of the match.
 On 18 November, Nedelev scored a penalty for the 1-1 away draw against CSKA Sofia.
 A week later, during his 100th appearance for Botev Plovdiv, Nedelev scored a penalty for the 1-1 away draw against Septemvri Sofia.

 On 18 November, Nedelev scored a penalty during the first half of the 1-1 draw with CSKA Sofia.
 On 12 December, Nedelev scored a goal and provided 3 assists for the 5-0 win over Litex Lovech in the quarter-final of the Bulgarian Cup.
 On 12 March, the day when Botev Plovdiv celebrated 106 years from its foundation, Nedelev scored a goal for a dramatic 2-4 away win over FC Vereya.
 Later on during the same month, his goal against Dunav Ruse was voted as the best goal of the round in Parva Liga.
 On 6 April, Nedelev provided a wonderful assist for Steven Petkov who scored the winning goal for the 1-0 victory over Levski Sofia.
 On 11 May, Nedelev again made an amazing assist for the winning goal of João Paulo da Silva Araújo and Botev Plovdiv defeated Beroe Stara Zagora with 2-1.